 I am an investigative reporter for the San Francisco Chronicle.
 Previously I spent three years on the Chronicle’s data team and worked as a science reporter for NPR, KQED and other outlets.

-My work has prompted numerous changes to local and state regulations and policies, including a statewide ban on a controversial lie detector technology used to interrogate California prisoners.
+My work has prompted real-world impact, including a statewide ban on a controversial lie detector technology used to interrogate California prisoners.
 A national investigation into police chases I co-reported, Fast and Fatal, informed municipal pursuit policies across the country and spurred action by members of Congress.
-Another series I co-reported on the systematic underinsurance of wildfire survivors spurred a multi-state probe into the issue.
+Another series I co-reported on insurers’ systematic underpayment of wildfire survivors spurred three proposed laws and a multi-state probe.

 My favorite projects allow me to not only uncover harm and drive impact, but also to immerse myself in complex, under-explored universes and spend time with people who surprise me.

-In my spare time I mentor student and early-career journalists, most recently through the California Local News Fellowship and Calafia.
+In my spare time I mentor student and early-career journalists, including through the UC Berkeley Investigative Reporting Program and Calafia.
 I also enjoy running, cuddling dogs and cats, and looking at cool plants through magnifying glasses.

 Skills and areas of expertise: